Josh Bell Preview, Player Props: Marlins vs. Mets

-On Thursday, Josh Bell (.442 on-base percentage in past 10 games, 115 points above season-long percentage) and the Miami Marlins face the New York Mets, whose starting pitcher will be David Peterson.
-First pitch is at 7:10 PM ET.
+On Monday, Josh Bell (batting .343 in his past 10 games) and the Miami Marlins play the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 1:10 PM ET.

+He racked up three RBI (going 2-for-4 with a double) in his previous game against the Pirates.

 Sportsbook Promo Codes